AmberC0209/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/small_object_detection.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/small_object_detection/01.png">

-**The small object detection pipeline includes a small object detection module.
+<b>The small object detection pipeline includes a small object detection module.
 If you prioritize model accuracy, choose a model with higher accuracy.
 If you prioritize inference speed, select a model with faster inference.
-If you prioritize model storage size, opt for a model with a smaller storage size.**
+If you prioritize model storage size, opt for a model with a smaller storage size.</b>

 <details>
    <summary> 👉Model List Details</summary>